xEscanorS/RECON-CTI-API/README.md

-Script to automate collection of data in threat data sources.
+Script to automate collection of data in threat data.